wandyezj/wandyezj.github.io/ideas/open-data.md

 ### Fresh

-How often is the data updated?
+When is the data updated?
 How often is it stated the data will be updated?
 How long will the data set be maintained?
+Can the presence of data be relied upon in the future?

 ### Citable

-How can analysis done using the data cite the specific version of the data set used for analysis?
+Can analysis done using the data cite the specific version of the data set used for analysis?

 ### Compatible

 Is the data compatible with other data sets?
 Is the data easy to combine with other data sets?
 Do data fields follow standard data formats?
-Is the data exportable to standard export formats?
+Is the data exportable in standard formats?
 Can the data be easily ingested into standard analysis tools?

 ### Metadata